Updated: May 2021, August 2021, January 2022

 An asset management system can create a more utilised workflow process for each project.
 Any improvement to the step-by-step workflow process can help to reduce lead times and increase productivity.

-By tracking and recording an asset’s life cycle, project managers can begin to understand when an asset is at its optimal performance level or when it needs repairing.
+By tracking and recording an asset’s life cycle, managers can begin to understand when an asset is at its optimal performance level or when it needs repairing.
 With this data, they are able to generate a profile of that asset and better plan a maintenance and repair schedule.
+Such as taking a preventive maintenance approach to essential construction assets.
 Then, with an effective schedule in place, the risk of unplanned downtime to assets that are critical for business operations is reduced.

 As each project is carried out, data can be collected to understand the costs involved at each stage.
 These costs can then be instantly, and accurately, compared to budget estimates with the aim to improve future spending.